Old House, Pirot: Movies

-Hrista Jovanović - Little Rista
+Hrista Jovanović / Little Rista

 Hrista Jovanović, better known as Čučuk Rista or Mali Rasta (Little Rista), was a prominent merchant in Pirot and the Ottoman Empire.
-He was originally settled in the Zavoj village, which had been submerged under lake in the second half of the 19th century.
-He later settled near Pirot in 1830.
-Rista was not originally a merchant, instead choosing his calling when settling near Pirot.
-His progress and success in that was very fast, and after the suggestions of Çorbacı and Turkish authorities from Pirot in 1840, he became a Kalauz (cow and butter tax collector) for Vidin pasha.
-He briefly worked for Usein pasha in the Pirot district, and became independent not long after.
-At that time, he gained an great wealth from commerce via Ottoman Empire.
-He traveled to Niš, Leskovac, Vidin, Sofia, Carigrad with purpose of selling his goods.
-In 1845, he received permission to build a house, and construction works were finished after 3 years in 1848.
-After that, the house was known as a quarter of Little Rista, later known as Old House.
-However, he was known to be greedy, and he repeatedly sold the same goods to the Turkish army, for which he was expelled from Pirot by Sadrezam pasha.
+He originally lived in the Zavoj village, which had been submerged under a lake in the second half of the 19th century.
+He later settled near Pirot, in 1830.
+Rista was not originally a merchant, taking up that occupation at the time he moved to Pirot.

+Jovanović quickly achieved success as a merchant, and after the suggestions of Çorbacı and Turkish authorities from Pirot, in 1840, he became a Kalauz (cow and butter tax collector) for the pasha of Vidin.
+He briefly worked for pasha Usein in the Pirot district, and became independent not long after.

+Jovanović amassed a great deal of wealth from trade with the Ottoman Empire.
+He traveled to Niš, Leskovac, Vidin, Sofia, and Carigrad to sell his goods.
+He had a reputation for greed, and he was expelled from Pirot by pasha Sadrezam for repeatedly selling the same goods to the Turkish army.

 Little Rista's room

-In Pirot, Serbs were forced to obey to the Turkish authorities.
-Discontent, Little Rista decided to force Turkish authorities to bow to him.
-As he was "almost like a dwarf, Little Rista purposefully built a room with a very low ceiling.
-The Turkish authorities like pashas, who were very tall, were forced to bend down if they want to enter the room.
-When the authorities questioned him, Little Rista simply stated: "I am a short man, so my room is smaller, it was made for me only", avoiding arrest for disrespect.
-In that way, he made the Turkish authorities bow to him, which was unthinkable at the time.
+In Pirot, Serbs were forced to obey the Turkish authorities.
+Dissatisfied, Jovanović decided to force Turkish authorities to submit to him.
+As he was very short, Jovanović purposefully built a room with a very low ceiling.
+The Turkish authorities, who were relatively tall, were forced to bend down to enter the room.
+When the authorities questioned him about it, Jovanović avoided arrest by stating: "I am a short man, so my room is smaller.
+It was made only for me."
+Thus, he made the Turkish authorities bow to him, which was unthinkable at the time.